Molly Hayes: Heroic Age

-Molly later appears in the pages of Avengers Undercover, where she and Karolina visit Nico and Chase in the S.H.I.E.L.D. detention center after Hazmat killed Arcade.

 After the Runaways went their separate ways, Molly was taken in by her grandmother, who Molly soon recognized was 'evil' even if not to the same extent as her parents.
 During Molly's time with her grandmother, she learned that the grandmother was her direct maternal grandmother, who had taken in Molly's father when he ran away, and carried out various genetic research to give Molly's parents their powers, accounting for how Molly's family could share the same mutant power.
-Molly's grandmother eventually reveals her true agenda to try and genetically recreate Molly's dead parents, but Molly rejects this idea, choosing instead to return to the Runaways (who now include the resurrected Gert and the disembodied head of Victor Mancha).
+Molly's grandmother eventually reveals her true agenda to try and genetically recreate Molly's dead parents, but Molly rejects this idea, choosing instead to return to the Runaways.

 Missing school life, Molly asked Nico to use her magic and legally enroll her in middle school.
 There she met a girl named Abigail, with whom she became fast friends.
 Eventually, Abigail confided in her that she was ageless, and gave her an enchanted cupcake once provided to her by the Enchantress which would enable Molly to stay young forever.
 However, while Molly was hesitant about whether or not she should accept, the cupcake was inadvertently consumed by Julie Power, who was visiting the Runaways, turning her into a 13-year-old again.
 The Runaways procured the antidote the Enchantress provided with the cupcakes, against Abigail's wishes, which broke their relationship.

 Powers and abilities

-Originally, Molly's mutant power was superhuman strength, with which she has toppled a giant monster bigger than a skyscraper, tunneled through miles of rock, and broken solid objects over her head.
+Molly's mutant power is to create a mysterious psionic aura around herself which amplifies her physical attributes without changing her mass or physiology and giving her a series of superhuman traits, including superhuman strength, with which she has toppled a giant monster bigger than a skyscraper, tunneled through miles of rock, and broken solid objects over her head.
 However, Molly was only able to use her powers for a limited amount of time before she became fatigued and fell asleep.
 When she first used her powers, Molly fell asleep after only throwing one punch, but as the series continued, Molly has been able to use her powers for increasingly longer periods of time and to greater extremes without tiring.
 Nico once used the Staff of One to give Molly a caffeine rush while fighting a giant monster to keep her awake longer.
+Moreover, Molly's pink aura have also demonstrated the ability of allowing Molly to interact with intangible or otherwise untouchable entities, such as when she pulled Cloak's cloak out of his body, something that was considered impossible.

-Molly was later revealed to have invulnerability as well, as evident when Excavator of the Wrecking Crew smashes his enchanted shovel over Molly's head, causing the shovel to crack into pieces.
-Despite the fact that Molly's mutation is entirely different from her telepathic parents, her eyes still glow a violet-pink when using her powers, just like her parents.
+Molly was later revealed to be able to use her pink aura for invulnerability as well, as evident when Excavator of the Wrecking Crew smashes his enchanted Asgardian shovel over Molly's head, causing the shovel to crack into pieces and causing no damage to Molly.
+Despite the fact that Molly's mutation is entirely different from her telepathic parents, her eyes still glow a violet-pink when using her powers, just like her parents'.